aristanetworks/avd/docs/howto/node_types.md

 A **Node Type** is a data model template that defines the behavior and configuration of a group of devices with a similar function.
 Instead of configuring every switch from scratch, you assign a `node_type` to it, and AVD applies a pre-defined set of design rules.

-The `eos_designs` role comes with built-in node types like `spine`, `l3leaf`, and `l2leaf`.
-While these defaults cover most L3LS EVPN designs, AVD gives you the flexibility to customize them or create your own.
+The `eos_designs` role comes with built-in node types like `spine`, `l3leaf`, `l2leaf` and others.
+While these defaults cover most L3LS EVPN designs, AVD gives you the option to customize them or create your own.

 ## Default node types